bevyengine/rfcs/rfcs/52-unstable_features.md

 Stabilizing a feature could be harder, as it would mean a review across several PRs, and may not easily work with GitHub review UI.
 But the stabilization review should be easier than a large PR as there would be actual usage feedback.

+An unstable feature accepted in Bevy may stop working due to the merge of another PR.
+This is the same burden as keeping a PR up to date with Bevy while it's waiting to be merged, but more visible.
+On the positive side, it would be easier for someone else to jump in and fix it.

 ## Rationale and alternatives

 - Improve the process to get new features in Bevy that would benefir from iterative work.